uzura89/how-we-got-here/docs/AI_MODELS.md

 - Developer: OpenAI
 - Type: Text-to-Image Generation Model
-- Key Features:
-  - High-quality image generation based on textual descriptions
-  - Ability to incorporate historical details and styles
-  - Wide range of artistic capabilities

 ## Usage in Our Project

-- Event Overview Generation: Claude 3.5 Sonnet,GPT-4, and Gemini are used to generate initial event overviews.
-Their outputs are then compared and synthesized using Claude 3.5 Sonet.
+- Event Overview Generation: GPT-4
-- Detailed Information: Claude 3.5 Sonnet are used to add detailed information to events.
+- Detailed Information: GPT-4
-- Review Process: GPT-4 are used to analyze and compare AI-generated content with Wikipedia information.
+- Review Process: ClaudeAI and Gemini
-- Image Creation: DALL-E 3 is used exclusively for generating visual representations of historical events.
+- Image Creation: DALL-E 3

 We continuously evaluate the performance of these models and may update or add new models as AI technology advances.
 Our goal is to leverage the strengths of each model to create a comprehensive and accurate historical timeline.